 Off-label tetramer silencers

-Three tetramer silencers are approved for treating ATTR-PN.
-They are also used off-label to treat ATTR-CM.
+In addition to vutrisiran, two other tetramer silencers are approved for treating ATTR-PN.
+The two therapies are also used off-label to treat ATTR-CM.

-These are: patisiran, sold under the brand name Onpattro; vutrisiran, sold as Amvuttra; and eplontersen, sold under the name Wainua.
+These are: patisiran, sold under the brand name Onpattro, and eplontersen, sold under the name Wainua.

 Experimental therapies